nattadasu/ryuuRyuusei/PRIVACY.md

   provide users with services.
 * **Data Controller** refers to any organization or individual determining the method and purpose of processing personal information.
+* **Developer** refers to the individual or organization that develops the Ryuuzaki Ryuusei bot.
-* **We/Us/Our/Owner** collectively refer to [nattadasu][gh-nattadasu], who is a
+* **nattadasu/Natsu Tadama/We/Us/Our/Owner** collectively refer to
-  Data Controller of your personal information.
+  [nattadasu][gh-nattadasu], who is a Data Controller of your personal information and the developer of the bot.

----
+* **FOSS** refers to Free and Open-Source Software.
+* **AGPL 3.0** refers to the GNU Affero General Public License version 3.0, which is the license under which the bot is distributed.

-* **You/Author/User**, unless otherwise specified, refers to a person who invoked the bot command.
+* **You/Your/Author/User** refers to the individual or organization that uses the bot.
-* **Discriminator** is a unique numerical value that is allocated to each user on Discord platform.
+* **Discriminator** is a unique numerical value that is allocated to each user on Discord provider.
+This identifier is now absolute and replaced with handle nane.
 * **Personal Information** is any information that is capable of identifying an individual, for instance, name, email address or user ID.
 * **Sensitive Personal Information** is a specific subset of personal